What is falsifying business records? Breaking down the Trump 34-count indictment

 Trump pleaded not guilty to the charges Tuesday.
 His attorneys said they will seek to have the charges dismissed.

-While falsifying business records is typically a misdemeanor charge, New York law states that it rises to a felony when an individual’s “intent to defraud includes an intent to commit another crime or to aid or conceal the commission thereof.”
+New York law states that falsifying business records rises to a felony when an individual’s “intent to defraud includes an intent to commit another crime or to aid or conceal the commission thereof.”

 “The charge requires, as I specify, criminal conduct that was concealed.
 One of the concealed crimes we allege is New York state election law,” Bragg told reporters Tuesday.